 The EU ETS (Emissions Trading System) covers all EU member states plus Norway and Liechtenstein.
 Companies in the power generation and manufacturing sectors are required by EU law to purchase emission allowances for their greenhouse gas emissions.
 These allowances may be traded on the open market.
 There is a cap on the number of allowances in the market.
 The number of allowances is reduced over time, forcing a reduction in emissions.

 The chart shows the market closing price of WisdomTree Carbon ETC (exchange traded commodity) which is designed to track the value of EU Emissions Allowances.
-The Y-axis is the approximate price per EU Emissions Allowance in euros per ton of CO2-equivalents.
+The Y-axis is the approximate price per EU Emissions Allowance in Euros per ton of CO2-equivalents.

 The major drop in price in late February 2022 was due to the russian invasion of Ukraine.

 The chart shows LCOE (levelized cost of electricity) for new installations in 2021 and 2030, in NOK per kWh.
 LCOE is the cost per kWh for the entire lifetime of a new electricity generating plant, and includes investments, operations and fuels.
+LCOE excludes tax incentives.

 Onshore wind is currently the least expensive energy source for new installations, and will continue to decrease in cost dramatically over the next decade.
 Perhaps surprisingly, even in Norway solar photovoltaic ground installations are becoming competitive and will be less expensive than all other electricity sources except for onshore wind.